 These clocks are undoubtedly some of the most widely used clocks in homes as well as offices.
 In addition to telling the time, these clocks can be hung on the walls as decor, like with bedroom feng shui.

 You can even find these clocks in public areas, for easy access to people.
 Available in different shapes and sizes, some wall clocks are also considered to be novelty items.

 For people who have their own restaurant, store, or another business and want to add value to the exteriors of their premises, an outdoor clock made of some metal is a great addition.
 The main feature is they're dust and water-proof.

 In addition to being quite functional and attractive, these clocks also help passers by to check the time quickly.
 Place it near the name of your business to get people looking at both.
-Some people also hang an outdoor clock in their garden or patios for a more rustic look.
+Some people also hang an outdoor clock in their garden or whatever types of patios they have for a more rustic look.

 Also known as shelf clocks, mantel clocks are spring-driven clocks that are usually placed on top of the mantel above a fireplace.
-However, they can be placed on any other surface as well.
+However, they can be placed on any other types of shelves or surfaces as well.

 Mantel clocks usually have a metal or wooden exterior and can also replace decorative items on the mantel.
 You'll see these in fancy business offices to enhance the decor.

 These are clocks placed on all types of tables and mantels.
 They are a bit more private when compared to wall clocks and can be decorative items but that is not necessarily always the case.
 These types of clocks are smaller and are still mostly useful for everyone in the room.

 They come in an amazing variety of designs and styles to match the decor of the room precisely because of their private nature.
 The most popular ones take after classic designs that fit into any office situation.